 Significant personal services include only services performed by individuals.
-In determining if personal services are significant, all relevant facts and circumstances are taken into consideration including the frequency of the services, the type and amount of labor required to perform the services, and the value of the services relative to the amount charged for the property's use.
+In determining if personal services are significant, all relevant facts and circumstances are taken into consideration, including the frequency of the services, the type and amount of labor required to perform the services, and the value of the services relative to the amount charged for use of the property.